Puppies need a lot of equipment and supplies.

-- A comfortable crate-appropriate dog bed so that he doesn’t have to lay on the hard plastic or wire floor
+- A comfortable dog crate bed, so that your pooch doesn’t have to lay on the hard plastic or wire floor.

-- Interactive “puzzle” toys to keep your dog’s mind busy and stave off boredom
+- Interactive dog toys to keep your dog’s mind busy and stave off boredom.

-- A super-durable chew toy to help alleviate any anxiety or frustration
+- A super-durable puppy chew toy to help alleviate any anxiety or frustration.

 You don’t necessarily need all of these things, but it is wise to consider each carefully.
 If you feel that a given item is safe and will improve your dog’s comfort or well-being, then go ahead and add it to the crate.

 One Last Word of Advice: Don’t Force Your Dog to “Cry It Out”